- Gardner Canyon Road to Oak Tree Canyon

 - GPS Coordinates: 31.71873° N, 110.75704° W

 From Sonoita, follow AZ 83 north 4 miles and turn left (west) onto Gardner Canyon Road (FR 92).
 Avoid side roads.
-You’ll reach the Gardner Trailhead (not to be confused with Gardner Canyon Trail, which is farther west) 5.5 miles from the highway on the right side of the road.
+You’ll reach the Apache Springs Trailhead 5.5 miles from the highway on the right side of the road.
 There is a large parking area here.

 Northern Access Point: Oak Tree Canyon